ollej/rusty-slider/README.md

 ### Run code blocks

-When the command line flag `--enable-code-execution` is used, it is possible to run shell code in code blocks and show the result.
+When the command line flag `--enable-code-execution` is used, it is possible to run code in code blocks and show the result.

-Code blocks marked with `bash`, `sh`, or `python` can be executed by pressing the `enter` key.
+When a code block with a recognized language is showing on a slide, it can be executed by pressing the `enter` key.
 The output will be added in a new code block at the bottom of the slide.

-This feature only works when running locally on a machine that can run shell scripts.
+This feature only works when running locally on a machine that has the interpretator for each language installed.
 Be careful when using this as there is no checks done on the shell script.

-Only the first bash code block on a slide can be executed.
+Only the first code block on a slide can be executed.

+#### Supported languages

+* bash
+* python
+* perl
+* ruby

 ## Theme